-“While eye pain is not generally caused by tooth problems, there are specific instances where the two can be related,” says Marco L. Tironi, DDS, with Rochester Advanced Dentistry in Rochester, MI.
+“While eye pain is not generally caused by tooth problems, there are specific instances where the two can be related,” says Marco L. Tironi, DDS, who practices dentistry in Rochester, MI.

 “Due to the fact that your teeth are in a reasonably close proximity to your eyes and peri-orbital structures, certain dental infections can also affect the eyes.

 “This generally manifests in the form of swelling or inflammation associated with an upper tooth, putting pressure on the eyes or their surrounding structures.